StabbyCutyou/instructor/README.md

 See previous answer

+# Any roadmap?
+* Lots of code cleanup and improvements
+* Find a better solution than my hackneyed "find" method for seeding objects into the environment.

 # How do I integrate it into my app?

 Currently, the recommended way to integrate into an existing app is create a sub-binary